Skip to Content

 A sleek and simple YZ450F makes an amazing hooligan town bike.

-However, if you want to legally ride on the street or go to track-days on a road course with your dirt bike, here’s some things you will need to replace or install.
+However, if you want to legally ride on the street or go to track-days on a road course with your dirt bike, here are some things you will need to replace or install.

 Supermoto Wheels and Tires